tjjarvinen/HKQM.jl/docs/src/guide.md

 sd = SlaterDeterminant(ψ₁, ψ₂)
 ```

-To check that all eigen values are negative calculate Fock matrix and look for diagonal values.
+To check that all eigen-values are negative calculate Fock matrix and look for diagonal values.

 ```julia
 fock_matrix(sd, H)